ClaySayer/game-of-life/README.md

 3. Any live cell with more than three live neighbours dies, as if by overpopulation.
 4. Any dead cell with exactly three live neighbours becomes a live cell, as if by reproduction.

 The initial pattern constitutes the seed of the system.
 The first generation is created by applying the above rules simultaneously to every cell in the seed.
 Births and deaths occur simultaneously, and the discrete moment at which this happens is called a tick.
 Each generation is a pure function of the proceeding one.
-THe rules continue to be applied repeatedly to create further generations.
+The rules continue to be applied repeatedly to create further generations.

 ## Getting Started

 ### Prerequisites

-Node JS
+1. Node JS
-NPM
+2. NPM

 ### Installation